 If you recently suffered an injury in an accident, you may not realize the legal options available to you.
 When a person’s negligent behavior causes injury to another, the victim can sue the party responsible for their injuries.
 If you are interested in learning more about a legal claim, then contact an Orangeburg personal injury lawyer.

-According to South Carolina Civil Code Section 15-3-530, most personal injury victims must file their cases within three years of the accident that led to their injuries.
+According to South Carolina Civil Code Section 15-3-530, most injury victims must file their cases within three years of the accident that led to their injuries.

 For example, if a car accident victim sustains an injury in the wreck, they would have three years from the date of the crash to file their lawsuit against the at-fault driver.
 There are some exceptions to this law, but usually, this three-year deadline applies.

-Proving a Victim’s Damages
+Proving a Victim’s Damages in Orangeburg

 After filing the lawsuit in court, a victim must prove what damages, or harms, they suffered because of the other party’s negligence.
-Returning to the above car accident example, the victim likely suffered physical injuries that required medical treatment.
+Returning to the car accident example, the victim likely suffered physical injuries that required medical treatment.

 Their pain and suffering, medical bills, and related expenses are financial harms they suffered due to someone else’s bad behavior.
 Once a victim proves the harms they suffered, they can seek compensation for those damages.
 Calculating damages is a critical and often complex step in any personal injury case.